VirtuosoResearch/ML4RoadSafety/datasets/README.md

 Run `7_Dataset_Creation.py` to get the final processed graphs as deposited [here](https://dataverse.harvard.edu/privateurl.xhtml?token=add1d658-0e71-4007-9735-7976efb8de5e).

-### Format of the final dataset folder for one state
+### Conclusion

 Finally, the processed dataset is stored in a structure as follows.
-For example, for the state of MA:
+For example, for the state of MA, the directory looks like the following:

 ```
 --MA/                         # take the Massachusetts state for an example